 - Foundation damage

-When a hurricane damages your property, you could be entitled to more compensation than your insurance company initially offers.
-A hurricane damage attorney in Louisiana may be able to help you recover the compensation you deserve.
+When a catastrophic event like a hurricane causes destruction to your property, you could be entitled to more compensation than your insurance company initially offers.
+A hurricane damage attorney in Louisiana can fight to recover the fair compensation you deserve.

 - Contact your insurance provider.
 Do this as soon as possible, even before the hurricane hits if possible, as time is of the essence.

-- Take pictures or videos of damage to your property.
+- Take pictures or videos of all property damage.

 - Write down what happened while you still remember it clearly.